OnionIoT/python-spidev/README.md

 ## Installation on Omega2

-> The spidev module is available for Python2 and Python3, the installation commands are slightly different.

 Connect to the Omega's command line and run the following commands to install the **Python3** module:
 ```
 opkg update